Niveditha2510/Game-of-Thrones-Visualization/README.md

 # Game-of-Thrones-Visualization
-**I am an ardent fan of the series Game of Thrones and incidently I found a dataset of Game Of Thrones in Kaggale.
+**I am an ardent fan of the series Game of Thrones and incidently I found a dataset of Game Of Thrones in Kaggle.
 I have made some interesting visualizations using Seaborn and Matplotlib.
 I hope this analysis gives a clear understanding about the Game of Thrones dataset.**